Telecommunications in the Democratic Republic of the Congo: Radio Okapi

-Political Uses of Media
+Political uses of media

 Hate Speech

 Specific media platforms in the Democratic Republic of Congo have used its platforms for the dissemination of hate speech.
 Media in the DRC has propagated hatred and ethnic divisions by reinforcing nationalistic sentiments.
 Numerous media outlets are owned by presidential candidates and their supporters.
 This increases the probability that news will tend to favor the political base of these presidential candidates.
 These presidential candidates use their media platforms to attack political opponents which include ethnically charged hate speech.
 The result of such propaganda is evident in recent conflicts between ethnic groups, Hema and Lendu.
 The conflict was fueled by hate speech on media platforms.
 As a result, the conflict between these ethnic groups has transformed to one of the bloodiest conflicts in the Democratic Republic of Congo.

-Combating Hate Speech

-Peacekeeping agencies in the Democratic Republic of Congo observed the dangerous risk hate speech posed to communal welfare in the region.
-In order to combat such harmful speech, Non-governmental agencies (NGO's) began promoting large scale media campaigns.
-Campaigns consisted of several different radio programs aimed at reconciliation and peacekeeping.
-Research concluded that such programs showed measurable positive effects.